ahmadbelb/Blog/_pages/about.md

 I am open to work remotely from Stanford, CA. Interested or know anyone who might be interested in hiring me?
 [Please email me.](mailto:kkrao@stanford.edu) -->

-I am a PhD candidate in Earth System Science at Stanford University.
+I am a master student  in Computational Science and Engineering at Technical University of Munich.

 I develop physics-assisted machine learning algorithms to measure forest health (how wet or dry the forests are) using remote sensing.
 I work in the <a href="https://koningslab.stanford.edu/" target="_blank">Remote Sensing Ecohydrology Group</a> with Prof. Alexandra Konings.
 I got my bachleors in Civil Engineering at the Indian Institute of Technology Madras and my masters in Environmental Fluid Mechanics and Hydrology at Stanford University.
 During my bachelors and masters, I worked on several  independent studies which convinced me about the endless possibilities of impact-based research.
 My quest to develop technologies to measure forest health and help quantify climate change impacts on ecosystems is derived from that conviction.